Nova One Advisor

 U.S. Atherectomy Devices Market Key Takeaways:

-• The photo-ablative (Laser) atherectomy systems segment is expected to register the fastest CAGR of 6.3% during the forecast period.
+• The photo-ablative (Laser) atherectomy systems segment is projected to witness the highest compound annual growth rate (CAGR) of 6.3% throughout the forecast period.

-• The peripheral vascular segment accounted for the largest market revenue share of 49.9% in 2023.
+• The peripheral vascular segment emerged as the top revenue contributor, accounting for nearly 50% of the market share in 2024.

-• The neurovascular segment is expected to grow at the fastest CAGR over the forecast period.
+• The neurovascular segment is anticipated to experience the fastest growth rate in the coming years.

-• The hospital segment accounted for the largest market revenue share of 53.0% in 2023.
+• The hospital segment dominated the market, representing around 54.0% of the total revenue share in 2024.

 Market Overview